-Miley Cyrus’ Soaking Wet Instagram Video Sends Instagram Into A Frenzy
+Miley Cyrus’ Soaking Wet Video Sends Instagram Into A Frenzy

 “They live together and are very happy.
 Miley is doing great.
 She is moving on.
 She seems to have no regrets.
 She loves being with Kaitlynn,” an insider close to the singer dished to the magazine.

-After the couple began to step out in public together, another source revealed that the two women are more than just romantic partners, but that they are also very close friends as well.
+After the couple began to step out in public together, another source revealed that the two women are more than just romantic partners, but they are also very close friends as well.

 “Miley is very close with Kaitlynn.
 It’s romantic, but also a friendship.
 They are both going through similar stuff right now and are bonding over it,” the source stated.